 Field of study: Does the program offer the kinds of courses you need -- and offer a wide-enough variety of them?
 Is your field of study a particular academic strength for that program?

-Academic credit: What is the average course load for the program?
+Academic credit : What is the average course load for the program?
 What credit unit does the program use and how will those credits transfer back to IWU?
-If you need credit in a major or minor or for General Education, will the program accept the courses you are looking at?
+If you need credit in a major or minor or for the Shared Curriculum, will the program accept the courses you are looking at?